influxdata/telegraf/plugins/inputs/sqlserver/README.md

   # include_query = []

   ## A list of queries to explicitly ignore.
-  exclude_query = [ 'Schedulers' , 'SqlRequests']
+  exclude_query = [ 'Schedulers' , 'SqlRequests' ]
 ```

 ### Metrics:
 To provide backwards compatibility, this plugin support two versions of metrics queries.

 **Note**: Version 2 queries are not backwards compatible with the old queries.
 Any dashboards or queries based on the old query format will not work with the new format.
-The version 2 queries are written in such a way as to only gather SQL specific metrics (no overall CPU related metrics) and they only report raw metrics, no math has been done to calculate deltas.
+The version 2 queries only report raw metrics, no math has been done to calculate deltas.
 To graph this data you must calculate deltas in your dashboarding software.

 #### Version 1 (deprecated in 1.6):
 The original metrics queries provide: